 3. After the Device is uninstalled, make sure that you Restart the computer.

-As the computer restarts, Windows should automatically find and reinstall the right driver, as required for the proper functioning of this device on your computer.
+As the computer restarts, Windows should automatically find and reinstall the correct driver required for the proper functioning of this device on your computer.

 If the problem is still not fixed or you have reasons to believe that Windows has not installed the latest driver, you can manually install the driver using the 4th method as provided above in this guide.